-A copy of the city's 2018 Water Use Efficiency Report is available at city hall or on the city's web page.
+A copy of the city's 2019 Water Use Efficiency Report is available at city hall or on the city's web page.

 Goal 1: Reduce lost and unaccounted for water (distribution system leakage) to 10 percent or less of total source production.
-The reported distribution system leakage for 2018 was 3.9%.
-The 3-year average is 12.8% compared to 12.08% in 2017 and 22.5% in 2016.
+The reported distribution system leakage for 2019 was 19.8%.
+The 3-year average is 11.9% compared to 12.01% in 2018 and 12.08% in 2017.

 Goal 2: Reduce water consumption by 10 percent over the 20-year planning period.
 The city continues to identify potential sources for leakage.
-Water consumption decreased by 6% in 2018.
+Water consumption increased in 2019.

-City of Bingen 2018 Drinking Water Consumer Confidence Report
+City of Bingen 2019 Drinking Water Consumer Confidence Report

 The Environmental Protection Agency and the Washington State Department of Health require community water systems to report to their customers about the quality of water they drink.
 Details are provided about where your water comes from, what it contains, and how it compares to the Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information.
-The following information is provided for the year 2018:

-For more information about your water, please contact Public Works Superintendent David Spratt at 509-493-1348.
+For more information about your water, contact Public Works Superintendent David Spratt at 509-493-1348.
 Additional information can be obtained by attending City Council meetings.
-The City Council meets the 1st and 3rd Tuesdays of each month at 7:00 p.m.
+The City Council meets the 1st and 3rd Tuesdays of each month at 7:00 p.m. via teleconference.
+Please visit www.bingenwashington.org/agendas-and-minutes for more information.